The qualifying examination is generally taken during the spring semester of the second year.

-- The faculty asks questions that allow the student to demonstrate his/her ability to think critically about knowledge relevant to their field of inquiry.
+- The faculty asks questions that allow the student to demonstrate his/her ability to think critically about knowledge relevant to the field of inquiry.

 Microbiology students are expected to participate in two semesters of teaching.
 Teaching requirements are fulfilled during the second or third year.
 Students are not expected to teach during their first year.

-Microbiology graduate students are expected to attend and participate in:
+Microbiology graduate students are expected to attend and participate in the: